 Common local SEO mistakes

-You need to do more than just claim your free Google My Business listing.
+You need to do more than just claim your free Google Business Profile listing.
 You need to optimise it correctly.
-Here’s some of the problems we see frequently.
+Here are some of the problems we see frequently.

 - Name variations.
 Make sure the business name you provide is indeed the exact name of your business.
 Not a permutation of it.
 Eg: Fabulous Fencing is not the same as Fabulous Fencing Pty Ltd. Consistency across your all citations (listings) and website is very important.